apache/openwhisk/docs/catalog.md

 ## Using the Message Hub package

-This package allows you to create triggers that react when messages are posted to [Message Hub](https://developer.ibm.com/messaging/message-hub/) service instance on Bluemix.
+This package allows you to create triggers that react when messages are posted to a [Message Hub](https://developer.ibm.com/messaging/message-hub/) service instance on Bluemix.

 ### Creating a Trigger that Listens to an Message Hub Instance
 In order to create a trigger that reacts when messages are posted to a Message Hub instance, you need to use the feed named `messaging/messageHubFeed`.
 This feed supports the following parameters: